OttoKorhonen/Shoppingcart_backend/README.md

 >pip install psycopg2

+All the necessary libraries can also be installed by entering the following command in the root of the project:
+> pip install -r requirements.txt

 In the terminal find folder src and in the folder app.py file.
 You can run the app.py by entering the following command in terminal:
 >python3 app.py